 Thankfully, there are ways to manage your emotions and work to find something you lost and restore some peace to your daily life.
-Here are seven places to start.
+Here are seven tips to start.

 1. Think About the Last Time You Had It